isabella232/kendo-react-animation/docs/slide/index.md

 ### Disable Slide-In Animation

-The Slide component allows you to disable the showing animation, which will result in an instant element display.
+The Slide allows you to disable the showing animation, which results in an instant element display.
 To disable the slide-in animation, set the [`animateOnSlideIn`]({% slug api_slide_kendouiforreact %}#animateonslidein-booleandefault-true) option to `false`.

 ```html
   <style>